Doctor of Nursing Practice Program

 The Doctor of Nursing Practice program prepares leaders in advanced nursing practice to bring evidence-based knowledge into the practice arena, improve health care outcomes and strengthen the leadership role in guiding complex care delivery and nursing education.

 Are you ready to become a key player in today’s complex health care environment?
 Does a scholarly role that translates evidence-based knowledge into practice and care delivery interest you?
-Vanderbilt’s Doctor of Nursing Practice (DNP) program is built upon our internationally recognized advanced practice nursing programs.
+Vanderbilt’s Doctor of Nursing Practice (DNP) program is built upon our internationally recognized advanced nursing practice programs.
 With a Vanderbilt DNP degree, you will use nursing and other scientific findings to design programs of care delivery that are innovative, economically feasible and have significant impact on health care outcomes.
-The DNP program offers an innovative, state-of-the-art curriculum that includes two study tracks in Advanced Practice, Advanced Systems Practice, and Executive Leadership.
+The DNP program offers an innovative, state-of-the-art curriculum that includes post-master’s study tracks in Advanced Clinical Practice, Advanced Systems Practice, and Executive Leadership.
+A BSN entry to DNP in Adult Gerontology Acute Care Nurse Practitioner or Family Nurse Practitioner/Emergency Nurse Practitioner tracks are also available.

 Multiple ways to enter the program are offered.
 If you are starting with: